sarir11/finance/content/authors/admin/_index.md

 \
 \
 \
 Thank you for visiting my website.
-I am a PhD candidate in Finance, interested in empirical and theoretical asset pricing.
+I am an Assistant Professor of Finance at Saint Mary's University (Sobey School of Business).
+My current research is on empirical and theoretical asset pricing.
 You can download my CV {{< staticref "uploads/CV.pdf" "newtab" >}}here{{< /staticref >}}.
 \
 \
 &emsp;